zwave-js/node-zwave-js/docs/development/config-files.md

 ### Partial parameters

 Some devices use a single parameter number to configure several, sometimes unrelated, options.
 For convenience, `node-zwave-js` provides a simple way to define these values as multiple (partial) configuration parameters.
+For an in-depth explanation, see [the guide on partial parameters](guides/partial-parameters.md).

 For example,